 This option deletes your Azure DevOps project, including what's on Azure Boards and your build pipeline.
 In future modules, you'll be able to run another template that brings up a new project in a state where this one leaves off.
 Select this option if you don't need your Azure DevOps project for future reference.

 From Azure DevOps, go to your project.
 Earlier, we recommended that you name this project Space Game - web - Dependencies.

 Select Project settings in the lower corner.

-In the Project details area, go to the bottom and select Delete.
+From the Project details area, scroll to the bottom, and select Delete.

-In the window that appears, enter the project name.
-Select Delete again.
+From the window that appears, enter the project name, and select Delete a second time.

 Your project is now deleted.